NeuroBench/system_benchmarks/QUBO.md

 Given each workload, report the latency and energy to meet optimality thresholds.
 The average over 5 seeds for each workload is officially listed, as well as standard error.
 Results for all 5 seeds should be included in the submission report.

 The solver needs to include a module that tracks the cost of considered solutions, to identify if it has reached the target optimality.
 The computational demand and energy for this module must be included in the benchmarking results.

-Apart from this, no constraints are placed on the algorithmic implementation, nor the hardware setup.
+No other constraints are placed on the algorithmic implementation, nor the hardware setup of the solver system.
+The system may process the workload using any internal representation, but it must produce the binary vector $\mathbf{x}$ which is used to calculate solution cost $\mathbf{x}^T\mathbf{Q}\mathbf{x}$ as defined above.

 Algorithm and system parameter tuning is restricted, see Tuning below.

 ### Optimality Thresholds